marc-bouvier/marc-bouvier.github.io/_posts/2018-08-22-using-keepass2-on-ubuntu-18-4.md

 * On windows 10 get `System.ServiceModel.Web.dll` from `C:\Windows\Microsoft.NET\Framework\v4.0.30319\System.ServiceModel.Web.dll`.
 * Copy `System.ServiceModel.Web.dll` to `/usr/lib/keepass2` side by side with Keepass.exe
 * You can now run keepass2 and sync with google drive!

+If you have trouble you can follow the thread on sourceforge : https://sourceforge.net/p/kp-googlesync/discussion/general/thread/19cca399/